eduNEXT/openedx-alexa-adaptor-template/docs/1-ask-cli.md

 ## Install and Initialize the ASK CLI

 Using `npm` install the ASK CLI.
-You should use a Unix OS, such as Linux or MacOS, if you are using Windows we recommend using the Windows Subsystem for Linux (WSL).
+You should use a Unix OS, such as Linux or MacOS, if you are using Windows, we recommend using the Windows Subsystem for Linux (WSL).
 To install the ASK CLI, run the following command:

 ```bash